FatmaMahmoudBadr/single-object-tracking/README.md

 # single-object-tracking
 This project implements a real-time object tracking system using YOLOv8n for object detection and the SORT algorithm for tracking.

-## Features
-- Real-time object detection with **YOLOv8n**.
-- User selects an object in the **first frame** (manual bounding box).
-- Tracks the selected object using **SORT tracking algorithm**.
-- Displays tracking results with bounding box and ID in real-time.
-- Saves the output video with tracking annotations.

----

 ## Implementation Details

 - **Detection**: [YOLOv8n](https://github.com/ultralytics/ultralytics) from Ultralytics is used for detecting objects in each frame.